IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/verifications.md

-!!! note
-    This page is a Draft and it's not approved by the COTB

 In addition to allowing third parties to propose modifications to specific properties of a LogisticsObject ([See Update a Logistics Object](https://iata-cargo.github.io/ONE-Record/logistics-objects/#update-a-logistics-object)), the ONE Record standard provides a solution for flagging anomalies, missing properties, or errors within these objects